7. Care worker vacancies

 Why is this indicator important?

-Unpaid carers – usually, but not always, family members – contribute care equivalent to 4 million paid care workers to the social care system.
+Unpaid carers – anyone who provides care, unpaid, for a friend or family member – contribute the equivalent of four million paid care workers to the social care system.
 Without them, the system would collapse.

 What was the annual change?

-The number of carers receiving direct support – which includes paid support such as direct payments, services and information and advice – fell from 338,000 in 2020/21 to 314,000 in 2021/22.
-The number of people provided with respite care (provided to support unpaid carers) stayed level at 33,000.
+The number of carers receiving direct support – including paid support such as direct payments, services, and information and advice – increased from 295,000 in 2022/23 to 308,000 in 2023/24.
+The number of people provided with respite care (which is provided to support unpaid carers) stayed level at 36,000.

 What is the longer-term trend?